 Doom Patrol from DC Comics is a superhero show with a bit of a twist.
 Each superhero has come to a point in their lives where they’ve found themselves with superhuman abilities, but only because they’ve suffered a horrible accident.
 They’re an unlikely set of heroes considering they’re each traumatized and outcast from society, but it sure doesn’t stop them from turning their downtrodden position in the world into something hero worthy with the help of their powers.
 With three seasons of battles and personal discoveries under its belt, Doom Patrol returns to HBO Max for season four later in 2022.

-- Release date: TBC 2022
+- Release date: 2022 TBC

-The Mandalorian (Season 3) - TBC 2022/2023
+The Mandalorian (Season 3)

-- Release date: TBC 2022/2023
+- Release date: February 2023